RinaldoBenaccetta/isidom/src/doc/css-properties.md

         element.removeProperty(a);

-* $jsProperty is for CSS properties used in JS format :
+* $js prefixed is for CSS properties used in JS format :

         element.style.backgroundColor = 'red';